Soft-Serve/frontend/README.md

 2. then run `yarn frontend` a server should start up on `http://localhost:3000/`

 ## Run the backend
-1. in the root folder run `yarn backend`
+1. in the root folder run `yarn build` this will build the docker container
+2. to start the backend server run `yarn backend`
-2. a server should appear on `http://localhost:3091/`
+3. a server should appear on `http://localhost:3091/`

 ## Run cleanup
 1. once you have finished developing, it is good practice to clean up your docker containers by running `yarn cleanup` in the root folder